Bookmark this page:

 1. Save your Excel file in xls format.

-2. Open the Excel file (.xls edited with Excel) in OpenOffice.
+2. Open that file (.xls edited with Excel) in OpenOffice.

 3. All calls to Obba will start with #NAME! (because the name of the Obba for Excel add-in is not mapped to the Obba for OpenOffice add-in).